 This document will walk you through the uses and processes associated with using foreign currencies in Odoo 13 and how it affects your accounting.

 To get started, navigate to the Accounting app.

 Configuring the Use of Multi-Currencies

-Scroll down to the Currencies section and enable Multi-Currencies.
-Once selected, several more options will become available.
+Scroll down to the Currencies section and check the box next to Multi-Currencies.
+Once this has been selected, several more options will become available.

 Activate Other Currencies: This link allows you to enable and modify preconfigured currencies in Odoo, or create a new one.
-We'll cover this in the next section.
+Don't click this yet, we'll cover it in the next section.

 Automatic Currency Rates: Enable this for easy upkeep of currency rates.
 There are 4 additional fields when this is selected.

 Service: Select the data provider that you want the current currency exchange rates to be retrieved from.

 Interval: Select the frequency the currency rates will be retrieved and updated.

 Manually: If this is selected, then the currency rates will not be updated until the button beside Next Run is clicked.